Msornerrrr/fake_news_classifier/README.md

 python lstm.py run --model [name of model] --notest --plot
 ```

-I have trained multiple models (including one used in the paper), you can find them in the models subdirectory.
-The **models_info.json** file includes all the name, hyperparameters, and train/dev/test performance metrics.
+I have trained multiple models (including one used in the paper), you can find them in the model's subdirectory.
+The **models_info.json** file includes all the names, hyperparameters, and train/dev/test performance metrics.

 ### Tune mode
-If we want to plot different models performance for different hyperparameters, we can use the tune mode to plot the figure
+If we want to plot different models' performance for different hyperparameters, we can use the tune mode to plot the figure
 ```
 python lstm.py tune --hyperparameter [name of hyperparameter]
 ```